renatoribeiroqc/kipu-bank-v3/README.md

 ## Design Notes / Trade‑offs

 - Router Encoding: We keep router calls generic to remain aligned with official router libraries on testnet.
-Use Uniswap’s v4 libraries to build `commands/inputs` and provide a `PoolKey` for typed validation.
+Use Uniswap’s v4 libraries (or official helpers) to build `commands/inputs` and provide a `PoolKey` for typed validation.
+This repo embeds minimal `Commands/Actions` constants and `PoolKey/Currency` types for Remix.
 - Cap Enforcement on USDC: Unlike V2 which valued deposits via oracles, V3 enforces cap strictly on realized USDC units post‑swap — removing oracle dependency for cap math while still allowing oracle views for UX.
 - Approvals: We reset router approval to zero after swaps to reduce long‑lived approvals.
 This costs extra gas but is safer by default.